Climate Action Plan

 Collaboration

-The City has also formed working groups composed of over 65 individuals representing various community organizations, City departments, and public interest groups that will weigh in on the planning process each step of the way.
+The City also formed working groups composed of over 65 individuals representing various community organizations, City departments, and public interest groups that will weighed in on the planning process each step of the way.

 Community Engagement